x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 when no one provides them to you, how to tell good goals from the too-easy or too-hard ones, when to persist and when to give up.
 This goal juggling is the motivation.
 Many interesting models have been proposed for motivation systems [citation needed].
-One approach is called intrinsic motivation, and one variant of the is the Klyubin-Polani-Nehaniv empowerment [6,citation needed,1,3].
+One general approach is called intrinsic motivation, and one variant of it is the Klyubin-Polani-Nehaniv empowerment [6,citation needed,1,3], an information theoretic measure.

-This provides a measuring stick for the amount of empowerment available in a region of space by 'counting' the number of available options.
+As such, it provides a general measuring stick for the amount of empowerment available in a region of space by 'counting' the number of available options.
 Now a map of the space can be built visiting random places and taking a measure at each place.
 The things that perform directed motion in this space using the map can now be called empowerment maximizing agents or intrinsically motivated agents.
 These names are correct but bulky and awkward.

 #### Get the word out